Commercial Property Insurance Terms

 There are numerous important commercial property insurance terms, but this is an overview of a few key terms.

 Business leaders use a commercial property insurance policy to safeguard their bricks and mortar location(s), inventory and/or equipment against potentially catastrophic damage that may result from events such as a fire, flood, earthquake, tornado or windstorm.
-These type of insurance policies may be written on a named perils or all risks basis.
+These types of insurance policies may be written on named perils or all risks basis.

 3 Commercial Property Insurance Terms – What You Should Know

 If you are looking to renew or purchase commercial property insurance, understanding common industry terminology is critical.
 Brokers, insurers, claims adjusters, underwriters and other professionals use very specific terms when describing industry products and services.
 When you are completing a commercial property insurance application or reviewing a policy, terms to keep in mind include:

 - Named Perils Coverage.
 IRMI notes that this is “a property insurance term referring to policies that provide coverage only for loss caused by the perils specifically listed as covered.
 It contrasts with all risks coverage, which applies to loss from all causes not specifically listed as excluded.”
 2

 - Statement of Values.
 This is the total value of property exposures and is used by underwriters to calculate a policy premium.
 A statement of values should be completed by the business with the support and guidance of a broker and/or insurer and submitted.
 Connect with an ALIGNED Insurance Advocate today for a Statement Of Values (SOV) template.